Balanced Budget Kickoff!

 There is a Metro Council Meeting tonight at 6:30 pm.
 An agenda has been provided and you can watch the meeting live via channel 3 or stream live on your electronic devices.
 Also, please do not respond to this email...
 You can reach me at [email protected].

-BL2022-1357 - An ordinance to amend Title 17 of the Metropolitan Code of Laws, the Zoning Ordinance of The Metropolitan Government of Nashville and Davidson County, by applying a Contextual Overlay District to various properties located north of Buchanan Street
+BL2022-1570 - An ordinance to amend Title 17 of the Metropolitan Code of Laws, the Zoning Ordinance of The Metropolitan Government of Nashville and Davidson County, by changing from RM20 to SP zoning for a portion of property located at 3138 and property at 3140 Parthenon Avenue

 Dates to Remember